Skip to main content

 • Document: .doc, .docx, .odg, .odp, .odt, .pdf, .ppt, .pptx, .rtf, .wpd

-Avoid samples that rely heavily on exaggerated physical features such as large eyes, big hair, and elongated limbs, or samples copied directly from manga, anime, Disney, and similar sources.
-Instead, focus on creating works that demonstrate your ability to draw from observation and your own imagination.
+Avoid samples that might be considered fan art, such as samples copied directly from or are heavily influenced by popular games, manga, anime, Disney, and similar sources.
+Instead, focus on creative works that demonstrate your ability to draw from observation and your own invention, and your ability to create new ideas.

 Letters of Recommendation